Frequently Asked Questions

 Generally yes, but many factors have to be taken into account.
 In most cases you will still need to apply for the program for the following term and meet all deadlines, but there are sometimes exceptions if you are staying on the same program in the same location.
 In some situations it is not possible to stay abroad longer due to visa requirements.
 You should email your CU Program Manager if you are considering extending your stay.

-Credit earned on a CU Boulder study abroad program is considered "in residence" credit.
+Credit earned on a CU Boulder education abroad program is considered "in residence" credit.
 This means that your coursework on a CU Boulder approved program counts just like the coursework you complete here in Boulder.
 In order to determine what degree requirements these courses will fulfill, you will submit courses you intend to take while abroad to have them evaluated for any of the following:

 All courses will appear on your CU degree audit.
-Your study abroad program name and overall credits passed/earned will also appear on your transcript.
+Your education abroad program name and overall credits passed/earned will also appear on your transcript.
 At minimum, your courses will be elective credit unless you take a course(s) that is not eligible for credit at CU Boulder.
 Visit General Elective Credit & Courses Not Eligible for CU Credit for more information.

 If you complete a for-credit internship but do not get written review & approval from your college or department, you will not earn any credit for the internship and it will not appear on your CU transcript.
-See the Essential Guide & Study Abroad Internship Credit Approval Form for more information.
+See the Essential Guide & Education Abroad Internship Credit Approval Form for more information.

-Depending on the program, your study abroad courses will be assigned letter grades or a pass/fail designation on your CU Boulder record.
+Depending on the program, your education abroad courses will be assigned letter grades or a pass/fail designation on your CU Boulder record.
 Students cannot opt to take courses for pass/fail credit when their grading system has been assigned to letter grades, and visa-versa.

 Pass/Fail: For all other programs, foreign grades are converted to pass, no credit, or fail grades on the CU Boulder degree audit.
-The CU Boulder transcript will contain the name of the study abroad program and total credits passed/earned.
+The CU Boulder transcript will contain the name of the education abroad program and total credits passed/earned.
 Based on a conversion formula developed by the Study Abroad Committee, the converted grades are defined as:

 - Pass (C- or better)